SamirSim/Machine-Learning/Kmeans Classification/README.md

-Kmeans is a method used for classfying data into clusters, using the distance between the element and the center of each class.
+Kmeans method used for classfying data into clusters, using the distance between the element and the center of each class.